The role and responsibilities of a customer relationship manager How to comprehensively personalize the customer experience

 What a CXO does

-One of the primary goals of a CXO is to continually provide and improve a positive customer experience (CX).
-Chief experience officers communicate the value proposition -- as in what will make customers choose one company over others -- of the organization.
+One of the primary goals of a CXO is to provide a positive customer experience and continually improve on existing CX programs.
+Chief experience officers communicate the value proposition of the organization because it's what will make customers choose one company over others.
 They do this by using the customers' language and interacting with customers through their preferred communication channels.

 In the enterprise, the CXO oversees a team that monitors customer interactions and assures that the company is adequately responding to complaints, concerns and suggestions for improvement.
-Corporations interact with their customers through many avenues, including social media platforms and customer feedback forums; the CXO integrates these channels to ensure a smooth flow of usable information between the enterprise and its user base.
+Businesses interact with their customers in many ways, including social media platforms, customer feedback forums and customer support; the CXO integrates these channels to ensure a smooth flow of usable information between the enterprise and its customers.

-Because of the constant flow of usable information, the CXO consistently directs responses to user needs, which often involves employing data analytics teams to digest various forms of communication and customer information, as well as social media management software and teams.
+CXOs often get help from data analytics teams as well as social media management software and teams to digest the constant flow of data coming from various forms of communication and customer information.
 Many CXOs also rely on an executive dashboard to monitor these resources and extract customer intelligence useful to the business.
-CXOs may also lead digital transformation projects and ensure that user experience (UX) across customer-facing websites, apps and other technologies is consistent and positive.
+CXOs also lead digital transformation projects and ensure that user experience (UX) across customer-facing websites, apps and other technologies is consistent and positive.

-Many CXOs handle both employee experience (EX) -- the interactions, perceptions and feelings that an employee has with a company, from recruitment to an exit interview -- and CX, with the intent of aligning the two initiatives.
-This aspect of the CXO role has become more crucial, as many experts agree that there is a strong link between employee satisfaction and customer satisfaction.
+Many CXOs handle both employee experience -- the interactions, perceptions and feelings that an employee has with a company, from recruitment to an exit interview -- and CX, with the intent of aligning the two initiatives.
+This aspect of the CXO role has become more crucial, because many experts report there's a strong link between employee engagement and satisfaction and customer satisfaction.

 The benefits of hiring a CXO

-Without a CXO, an organization may not have a defined way to extend CX beyond care and support services.
-CXOs oversee the customer lifecycle, ensuring positive CX.
-Typically, a CXO is in charge of increasing customer and employee understanding, designing and delivering positive CX, prioritizing a customer's viewpoint in any decision-making processes and keeping track of key performance indicators (KPIs).
+Without a CXO, an organization might not have a defined way to extend the customer experience beyond care and support services.
+CXOs oversee the customer lifecycle, designing and delivering positive experiences.
+Typically, they are also in charge of increasing customer and employee understanding, prioritizing the customer's viewpoint in decision-making processes and keeping track of key performance indicators.

 The evolution of a chief experience officer